 Exceptions

-A vehicle or other equipment used or to be used in construction or in the operation or maintenance of highways or public utility facilities (as long as it is left in a manner which does not interfere with the normal movement of traffic) cannot be considered to be an abandoned motor vehicle.
+A vehicle or other equipment used or to be used in construction or in the operation or maintenance of highways or public utility facilities (as long as it is left in a manner that does not interfere with the normal movement of traffic) cannot be considered to be an abandoned motor vehicle.

 Removal from Public Property